 A bonus factor I look for is that the tool is well respected by the platforms it works with.
 Many of the tools on this list are partners with platforms like Instagram or Pinterest.
 That says a lot.

-So let’s jump in and take a look at the tools I use right now, in my business, every week.
+So let's jump in and take a look at the to social media management tools I use right now, in my business, every week.

 11 Top Social Media Management Tools I Can't Live Without